gshumilin/learning-server/README.md

 1. `bash getNews.sh` — asking for news.
 We get an empty array.
 2. `bash createCategory.sh` — as an admin, create the first category.

-    2.1 bash getCategories.sh — optionally, check the list of categories.
+    2.1. `bash getCategories.sh` — optionally, check the list of categories.

 3. `bash editCategory.sh` — modify the newly created category.